 Also read: How to get rid of armadillos in your Yard

-To kill moles with marshmallows start by removing all possible sources of food that moles can eat.
-Then put marshmallows inside the holes and at the end of tunnels you see and wait.
+To kill moles with marshmallows, start by removing all visible potential sources of food that moles can eat.
+Then put two to three marshmallows inside the holes and at the end of tunnels you see and wait.

 Repeat the process until moles activities have reduced in your yard.